FelixWinterstein/Vivado-KMeans/filtering_algorithm_HLS/README.md

 A VHDL testbench is provided in 'rtl/simulation/testbench.vhd' which can be used to run an RTL simulation of the generated VHDL code:

 1. Run synthesis in Vivado HLS
 2. Run 'Export RTL' and select 'IP-XACT' as format.
-This creates a folder '<HLS project name>/<solution name>/impl'.
+This creates a folder '{HLS project name}/{solution name}/impl'.
 3. Change to the folder 'rtl/source' and run the linux shell script 'reload_source_files.sh'.
-   The script copies all *.vhd files from 'filtering_algorithm/solution1/impl/vhdl' into the folder 'rtl/source' (where 'filtering_algorithm/solution1' is '<HLS project name>/<solution name>').
+   The script copies all *.vhd files from 'filtering_algorithm/solution1/impl/vhdl' into the folder 'rtl/source' (where 'filtering_algorithm/solution1' is '{HLS project name}/{solution name}').
    It also generates a TCL-script 'update_fileset.tcl' in the same folder in order to load the *.vhd files into a Vivado RTL project.
 4. Launch Vivado (RTL flow) and create a new project.
 5. Add the HDL sources in 'rtl/source/'.